TYPO3-extensions/sphinx/Documentation/Index.rst

 		en

 	:Description:
 		One-click install Sphinx generator for your TYPO3 website.
-This extension builds ReStructuredText documentation (format of official TYPO3 manuals), renders other extension manuals and provides an integrated editor for your own extension manuals.
+This extension builds Sphinx/reStructuredText documents (format of official TYPO3 manuals), renders extension manuals as HTML/JSON/PDF and provides an integrated editor for your own extension manuals and documents.

 	:Keywords:
 		reStructuredText, reST, sphinx, documentation